 Fix 1 – Install the latest game patch

-If this doesn’t work, you should dig deeper into other causes related to the graphics driver, running programs, game files and the virtual memory setting.
+If this doesn’t work, you can dig into other possible causes such as the graphics driver, running programs, game files or virtual memory setting.

 Fix 2 – Update the graphics driver